alanakil/alanakil.github.io/_pages/about.md

   - /about.html
 ---

-My name is Alan Akil and I am a Senior AI/ML Engineer at [Project Management Institute](https://www.pmi.org/) (PMI).
+My name is Alan Akil and I am a Lead AI/ML Engineer at [Project Management Institute](https://www.pmi.org/) (PMI).

 I'm a mathematician with extensive experience across several scientific fields: Chemical Engineering, Neuroscience, Applied and Pure Mathematics, and Data Science.